Monday, March 25, 2013

 Plot Summary

 A humble street urchin named Aladdin lives in the streets of Agrabah with only his best friend and loyal monkey companion, Abu.
 He meets Princess Jasmine, who is sneaking out of the marketplace after being forced to marry.
-When the evil grand vizier, Jafar, captures Aladdin and uses him to enter the Cave of Wonders to retrieve a magical lamp for him.
+When the evil grand vizier, Jafar, captures Aladdin to use him to enter the Cave of Wonders and retrieve a magical lamp for him.
 After finding it, Aladdin unleashes a comical Genie who grants him three wishes, which gives Aladdin the idea to disguise himself as a prince so he may see Jasmine again.

 Voice Cast